ni/monodrive-documentation/docs/cpp_client/cpp_examples.md

 * Configuring and connecting a State Sensor sensor to get state information from the ego vehicle
 * Issuing control commands to the simulator to keep the ego vehicle within a lane

-In this example, the State Sensor information is used to stream ego vehicle state information back to the client:
+The State Sensor information is used to stream ego vehicle state information back to the client:

 ```cpp